by Andy Hunt, January 14, 2019

 In no particular order, here are the four essential parts of a successful, modern software development strategy.

-No matter how skilled you are at working with your users, inventing awesome new interfaces, coming up with great ideas, elegant designs and architecture and more – if you can’t reliably build and deploy the software you might as well not bother writing it at all.
+No matter how skilled you are at working with your users, inventing awesome new interfaces, coming up with great ideas, elegant designs and architecture and more—if you can’t reliably build and deploy the software you’re writing, you might as well not bother writing it at all.

-Teams, executives, users.
-We all have to figure out a way to work together, and that can be hard as all these groups have different agendas, different requirements, different skill sets, different values, and different viewpoints.
+“Us”, in this case, is everyone involved in the project: teams, executives, users.
+We all have to figure out a way to work together, and that can be hard as all of us have different agendas, different requirements, different skill sets, different values, and different viewpoints.